jpulse-net/jpulse-framework/plugins/hello-world/README.md

-# Hello World Plugin
+# jPulse Framework / Plugins / Hello-World / README v.1.2.6

-A simple demo plugin for the jPulse Framework that demonstrates the plugin infrastructure.
+A reference implementation plugin for the jPulse Framework that demonstrates the plugin infrastructure.

-## Developer Documentation
+## Overview

-This plugin serves as a reference implementation showing how to create plugins for jPulse Framework.
+This plugin serves as a complete example showing how to create plugins for jPulse Framework.

 ### Features Demonstrated